nwithan8/tauticord/documentation/DOCUMENTATION.md

 If Tauticord is running on a different system than Tautulli, or is running isolated in a Docker container, then this data will not reflect the performance of Tautulli.

-The same applies to disk space monitoring.
+#### Disk Space Monitoring

 Tauticord's disk space monitoring feature will analyze the used and total space of the provided folder (default: The path mounted to `/monitor` inside the Docker container).
 This feature can be used, for example, to monitor the disk space of your Plex library, as long as the path to the library is mounted to `/monitor`.
 This will not work if Tauticord is running on a separate system from the Plex library.

 # Commands